Sam-Pewton/weaviate-community.rust/README.md

 This is still an early work in progress.

-The schema endpoints are the only ones available currently for an unauthenticated client.
+The schema, objects, meta, and nodes endpoints are the only ones available currently for an unauthenticated client.
-Work has started on object endpoints also.
-# test